Irish coffee

 Irish coffee (caife Gaelach) is a caffeinated alcoholic drink consisting of Irish whiskey, hot coffee and sugar, which has been stirred and topped with cream (sometimes cream liqueur).
 The coffee is drunk through the cream.

 Origin

 Different variations of coffee cocktails pre-date the now-classic Irish coffee by at least 100 years.

-From the mid-19th century, the Pharisäer and the Fiaker were served in Viennese coffee houses; both were coffee cocktails served in glass, topped with whipped cream.
-The former was also known in northern Germany and Denmark around that time.
-Around 1900, the coffee cocktail menu in the Viennese cafés also included Kaisermelange, Maria Theresia, Biedermeier-Kaffee and a handful of other variations on the theme.

 In 19th-century France, a mixture of coffee and spirits was called a gloria.